nickloman/nickloman.github.com/_posts/2014-10-30-cost-es1103-workshop-shotgun-metagenomics-analysis-from-assembly-to-function.md

 Non-COST funded applicants are also welcome, although these participants will have to pay their own way.
 Application deadline for these applicants is: 7th November 2014

+Applications to Isabel Dodd, I.Dodd@warwick.ac.uk please specify your name, department, supervisor, bioinformatics experience, the type of data you are interested in analysing and details of any datasets you have already generated.